 Is it us, or did summer sprout wings and seriously fly by?
 In the last few weeks, you were probably busy doing everything but preparing your home for the impending seasons.
-Don't worry, you're not alone- we too went to the pool instead.
-But now it's time to buckle down and get our beloved abodes ready for temperatures (and leaves. and sn*w!) to drop.
-Below are 5 must-do's for fall home maintenance, plus a life-changing way to use your Crock Pot.1.
-Seal in that air!
+Don’t worry, you’re not alone- we too went to the pool instead.
+But now it’s time to buckle down and get our beloved abodes ready for temperatures (and leaves. and sn*w!) to drop.
+Below are 5 must-do’s for fall home maintenance, plus a life-changing way to use your Crock Pot.

-It's been awhile since that puppy has ran and it's time for an annual checkup.
+It’s been awhile since that puppy has ran and it’s time for an annual checkup.
 Like, now.
-An annual furnace service is relatively inexpensive (under $100 for most) and if there is a problem, you have time to come up with a solution in mid-range temperatures, instead of below freezing ones.3.
-Take a look at the top.
+An annual furnace service is relatively inexpensive (under $100 for most) and if there is a problem, you have time to come up with a solution in mid-range temperatures, instead of below freezing ones.

-We don't recommend you checking your chimney.
+We don’t recommend you checking your chimney.
 This is work for the pros, who will come out and inspect the inside and outside as well as clean it out for around $100.
 We suggest calling a pro sooner rather than later (while the weather is still on our side).
-It'd be a crime to be without a warm fire on a cold night just because you forgot to get it cleaned.
-And certainly do not light one if it hasn't been checked!
-Not even the best cackling noise and homemade marshmallows can make up for a house fire.5.
-Treat yourself to a new, fabulous lamp for your favorite reading/working room.
+It’d be a crime to be without a warm fire on a cold night just because you forgot to get it cleaned.
+And certainly do not light one if it hasn’t been checked!
+Not even the best cackling noise and homemade marshmallows can make up for a house fire.

 Combine all ingredients into a Crock Pot on low setting and enjoy!